AdobeDocs/analytics.en/help/components/cda/faq.md

 * **If using a device graph**, a custom ID based on their cluster is the primary identifier.
 * **If using field-based stitching**, a custom ID based on the prop/eVar you choose is the primary identifier.

 Both of these identifiers are calculated by Adobe at the time the report is run, also known as [Report-time processing](../vrs/vrs-report-time-processing.md).
-The nature of Report-time processing means that is not compatible with Data Warehouse, data feeds, or other export features that Adobe offers.
+The nature of Report-time processing means that it is not compatible with Data Warehouse, data feeds, or other export features that Adobe offers.

 ## How can I move from the device graph to field-based stitching, or vice versa?